NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 The app will run on [http://localhost:8080](http://localhost:8080), visit it to create an account, new project, subjects, skills, etc.
 To learn more about the features of the SkillTree dashboard, please visit the [Dashboard Guide](/dashboard/user-guide/).

-This will start SkillTree application with all of the default properties, some things to note:
+The SkillTree application will be started using default properties.
+Some things to note:
 - By default an in-memory H2 database is used - data will be ephemeral and will not persist between application restarts.
-- App runs in [Password Auth Mode](/dashboard/install-guide/installModes.html#password-auth-mode) which is the common use-case.
+- By default the app runs in [Password Auth Mode](/dashboard/install-guide/installModes.html#password-auth-mode) which is the common use-case.

 ### Cypress.io end-to-end tests